Stories from Hartford's Grassroots

 At least 12,000 students were enrolled in the Southern Freedmen’s schools funded by the Hartford and New England Aid Societies.
 More than 83 schools were built, employing almost 200 teachers.

 A physical manifestation in Hartford that commemorates and celebrates Reconstruction is long overdue.
-But somewhere, hidden deep in the family histories of thousands of African Americans, resides the real memorial to the fight for racial freedom and justice.
+But somewhere, hidden deep in the family histories of thousands of African Americans, resides the real memorial to the early fight for racial freedom and justice.